-Production on the new Dune is reportedly set to start this spring in Budapest and Jordan, so there won’t be any trailers or first-look images until that happens.
-There are also a few roles that still need to be cast, such as the all-powerful Padishah Emperor, who would once have been played by Dali if Jodorowsky had his way.
+Production on the new Dune is reportedly underway in Budapest and Jordan.
+There are also a few roles that have still not been announced, such as the all-powerful Padishah Emperor, who would once have been played by Dali if Jodorowsky had his way.

 Stay tuned to EW.com and this page in particular, which we’ll continue to update as more information about Villeneuve’s Dune becomes available.

 This post was originally published on Feb.
 4, 2019, and has been updated with new information.